1980 Wimbledon Championships – Men's singles final

-The 1980 Wimbledon Men's Singles final was the championship tennis match of the gentlemen's singles tournament at the 1980 Wimbledon Championships.
+The 1980 Wimbledon Championships Men's Singles final was the championship tennis match of the gentlemen's singles tournament at the 1980 Wimbledon Championships.
 After 3 hours and 53 minutes of play, the four-time defending champion Björn Borg defeated John McEnroe 1–6, 7–5, 6–3, 6–7(16–18), 8–6 to win the match.
 McEnroe saved seven championship points during the match but ultimately lost to Borg in what was regarded at the time as the greatest tennis match ever played (it would later be compared to the 2008 men's singles final between Roger Federer and Rafael Nadal).

 Match

 The match was eagerly awaited as not only was it a clash between the top two seeds, it was also viewed as a meeting of opposites:

 At the start of the final, McEnroe was booed by the crowd as he entered Centre Court, because of the heated exchanges he had had with officials during his semi-final victory over Jimmy Connors.

 In the final's fourth-set tiebreaker that lasted 20 minutes, McEnroe saved five championship points and eventually won 18–16.
 The tie-break was later described by one reporter as "the most riveting episode in the sport's history".

 McEnroe, however, could not break Borg's serve in the fifth set, which the Swede won 8–6.